 Passwordless provides secure access for every enterprise use case (hybrid, cloud, on-premises and legacy apps).
-Through technology partnerships, Duo is innovating toward a true passwordless future that balances usability with stronger authentication.
+Duo is innovating toward a true passwordless future that balances usability with stronger authentication.
 Passwordless gives users a frictionless login experience, while reducing administrative burden and overall security risks for the enterprise.

 Implementing passwordless is no small task, especially when you’re dealing with large user populations, a substantial number of apps, hybrid infrastructures and complex login flows.
 Achieving a completely passwordless environment is a journey that involves a phased approach as technology continues to evolve and user adoption increases.
-Although complete elimination of passwords is still far off, reducing reliance on them is already feasible by implementing MFA, establishing trust in devices, leveraging SSO and implementing adaptive access policies.
+Although complete elimination of passwords is still far off, reducing reliance on them is already feasible by implementing multi-factor authentication (MFA), establishing trust in devices, leveraging single sign-on (SSO) and implementing adaptive access policies.

 Passwordless authentication isn’t just a nice-to-have — it can actually improve an organization’s security posture and reduce costs associated with password management.
 Passwords create higher friction for users, slow down business productivity, and are inherently a weak form of user authentication.